serverless/blog/posts/2018-03-21-when-why-not-use-serverless.md

 ## TL;DR

 As with all things in life, there are tradeoffs.
-Perhaps the benefits are worth the switch for you, too.
+Perhaps the benefits are worth the switch; that's ultimately up to you. 🤓

 ### Further reading on serverless architectures